Nodens Ring and Tolkien: The Real Artifact Behind a Literary Icon

 No time to read?
 Get a summary

-This ring is supposedly cursed and linked to a tablet found separately near a temple dedicated to a god named Nodens.
-The tablet states that a man named Silvianus lost the ring and to curse on Senicianus until he returned the ring to the temple.
+Beyond its decorative marks, the ring is tied to a separate tablet discovered near a temple dedicated to the god Nodens.
+The tablet recounts that a man named Silvianus lost the ring and laid a curse on Senicianus until the ring could be returned to the temple.
+This linked narrative has fed the idea that the ring bears a power or burden, a tale that resonates with readers of ancient legends.
+Source: Nodens Temple Tablet collection.

-Tolkien was a professor at Oxford University in 1929 when his friend, an archaeologist involved with this case, asked him for help in discovering the roots of the names on the tablet.
-Tolkien also visited the temple many times before he even put pen to paper, so it’s very possible that this cursed relic from the 4th century could have been what inspired the most famous ring in literary history!
+Tolkien was a professor of philology at Oxford University in 1929 when a friend, an archaeologist connected to this case, asked him to help uncover the roots of the names written on the tablet.
+Tolkien reportedly visited the temple many times before putting pen to paper, and many scholars regard those early visits as part of the mosaic that shaped his monumental fantasy.
+The possibility that this fourth-century relic could have helped spark the most famous ring in literary history remains a topic of debate among experts.
+Photo courtesy of Helen Sanderson.

 Share post: